Miserlou/Karla/Prelude_in_London.md

 In the back, Charlie sits in a makeshift courtroom in full wig and robes, running a mock trial of a man who has been avoiding paying a gambling debt to them.
 They cut pieces off of him and electrocute him with a radio battery left over from the war.
 "Who enters my courtroom?"

 Eventually, a man runs in and tells Charlie that the police are about to arrive.
 Charlie asks the players to help the man down.
 If players assist in cleaning up the situation, he'll help them by telling them about the Krays, how they took over the underground with muscle, heroin, gambling and women.
+Rumours of blackmail, and jobs tailing targets for a special client.
 If they don't help him, then they can ask the police, who will only tell them the locations of the usual Kray hangouts, _Esmeralda's_ and the _East Oriental_.

 #### Action Counters